22Neves/devsite-docs/guides/checkout-pro/configure-development-environment.en.md

 >
 > Install the Mercado Pago SDK

-The **backend SDK** is designed to handle server-side operations, allowing you to create and manage payment preferences, process transactions, and perform other critical operations securely.
+The **backend SDK** is designed to handle server-side operations, allowing you to create and manage :toolTipComponent[payment preferences]{content="A payment preference is an object or set of information that represents the product or service you want to charge for.
+Within the Mercado Pago ecosystem, this object is known as `preference`."}, process transactions, and perform other critical operations securely.

 > NOTE
 >